“I think commercial TV should take a leaf out of children’s TV in this country. We are a rainbow nation in kids TV. No tokens here.” Jay Laga’aia

 Local content is beige, literally.
 Commercial and historical factors have conspired against a healthy representation of difference.” source

-Firstly I want to clarify that my words are based on my experience as a Southern European performer working within the landscape of the Australian entertainment industry and what I have to say applies to pretty much any racial group that is not Anglo-Australian.
-If you are Anglo-Australian, this is by no means written to exclude or demonise you, in fact I have many Anglo friends in the industry who have noticed the same trends and admit that they don’t often see this discrimination because ‘I’m white Australian.
-I don’t notice.’– source suppressed
+Firstly I want to clarify that my words are based on my past experience as a Southern European person working within the landscape of the Australian entertainment industry and what I have to say applies to pretty much any racial group that is not Anglo-Australian.
+If you are Anglo-Australian, this is by no means written to exclude or demonise you, in fact I have many Anglo friends in the industry who have noticed the same trends and admit that they don’t often see this discrimination because, “I’m white Australian.
+I don’t notice.”– source suppressed

-As I write this article I do so with the awareness that I am tired of seeing these one-dimensional depictions that often miss the point completely.
+As I write this article I do so with the awareness that I am tired of seeing these one-dimensional depictions miss the point completely.
 People of ethnic backgrounds are in reality doctors, teachers, scientists, artists, we work in the forefront of software development, at grocery stores and yes, as mechanics.
-We can be intelligent; often our parents have migrated to Australia with the express goal of getting themselves or their children educated and with the desire to be healthy and fully contributing citizens.
+We are intelligent.
+We or our parents have migrated to Australia with the express goal of getting themselves and/or their children educated—and with the desire to be fully contributing citizens.
 To depict us as ‘less than’ is unfair and incorrect.
-We love, fear and dream just as any other person does.
+We love, fear, and dream just as any person does.

-Furthermore we journey to this country with amazing stories- stories of survival, strength, war and loss.
-Our histories include Knights, Gladiators, Ancient Traditions, Tzars and Rajah’s, and yet with so much to offer there is no voice for these stories on our Australian television screens and no representation of characters we can identify with or aspire to…
+Furthermore we journey to this country with amazing stories—stories of survival, strength, war and loss.
+Our histories include Knights, Gladiators, Ancient Traditions, Tzars, and Rajah’s… And yet with so much to offer, there is no voice for these stories on our Australian television screens.
+No characters we can identify with or aspire to…

 “We are left to choose between shows that marginalise ethnic characters through ancient stereotypes or, if we want to view diversity, flick over to “our” dedicated channel SBS that we should be happy to have and stop complaining.” source

-Now before anyone is tempted to use the common retort ‘if you don’t like it then go back to your own country.’, I would like to mention that the sad truth is for many performers and artists this is exactly what they do and if not to their ‘own country’, than often to one in which they feel they will have a fighting chance (Anthony LaPaglia anyone?).
-In doing so they take away with them their unique voice and ability to contribute to Australia financially and culturally.
-Indeed, often it takes leaving our shores before our mainstream stations will consider giving them any air-time.
+Now before anyone is tempted to use the tired old retort, “If you don’t like it, go back to your own country.”, I would like to mention that the sad truth is for many performers and artists this is exactly what they do.
+And if not to their ‘own country’, than to one in which they’ll have a fighting chance (Anthony LaPaglia, anyone?).
+In doing so they take with them their unique voice and ability to contribute to Australia financially and culturally.
+Indeed, often it takes leaving our shores before our mainstream stations will consider giving these performers air-time.

 To further my point I would like to mention that only a few years ago there was a lawsuit involving Maltese newsreader Christine Spiteri.
-When she was fired from Channel Nine with over thirteen years experience under her belt, she was allegedly told by news chief John Westacott that “with a surname like Spiteri you should try SBS“.
-Here Westacott outrightly admits that Ms Spiteri’s cultural background limits her hire-ability within mainstream, Australian Television and with attitudes such as this at the helm it might be safe to conclude a reason for why this narrow sentiment continues to be fed on-mass to Australians and on a daily basis.
+When she was fired from Channel Nine with over thirteen years experience under her belt, she was allegedly told by news chief John Westacott that, “with a surname like Spiteri you should try SBS“.
+Here Westacott outrightly admits that Ms Spiteri’s cultural background limits her hire-ability within mainstream, Australian Television, and with attitudes such as this at the helm it’s easy to see why this narrow-minded sentiment continues to be fed on-masse to Australians on a daily basis.

-Finally, I would like to conclude by saying that my words are not said in bitterness, though it has not been easy, I am lucky to be a full-time artist with more work than I handle; however I did want to voice my opinion on the plan reality of what is happening.
-You just need to switch on your television sets to see that what I say is true- I say it because I believe honesty is far more important than avoiding offence.
-I for one would like to see a mainstream television landscape where ethnic backgrounds are represented in important positions, in leading roles and with full personalities written into the scripts; so that maybe, just maybe, we might start believing that there is more to those of an ethic-cast than gangsters and cooks.
+Finally, I would like to conclude by saying that my words are not said in bitterness.
+Though it has not been easy, I’ve been lucky to be a full-time artist with more work than I handle (work I scraped together myself, very little was handed to me); however I did want to voice my opinion on the plan reality of what is happening.
+You just need to switch on your television to see the truth.
+I say this because I believe honesty is far more important than avoiding offence.
+I for one would like to see a mainstream television landscape where ethnic backgrounds are represented in important positions—in leading roles, with positivity, and with full personalities written into scripts.
+So that maybe, just maybe, we might start believing that there is more to people with an ethic background than gangsters and cooks.